chloeekker/CS-2450---Group-Project/DesignDocument.md

 ## Functionalities
 ### Personalized Course Reccomendations
-UvuAdvisorBot will anazyle a students academic records and will provide a personalized course reccomendations.
+UVUAdvisorBot will anazyle a students academic records and will provide a personalized course reccomendations.
 It will also consider factors like course difficulty, historical grade distributions, and faculty reviews.

 ### Real-Time Prerequisite Checks
 For any selected course, the bot instantly verifies prerequisite requirements and offers alternatives or prerequisite waiver procedures if applicable.